-The University of Minnesota’s Office of the Vice President for Research is pleased to announce the recipients of the 2012 Minnesota Futures grants.
+The University of Minnesota’s Office of the Vice President for Research is pleased to announce the recipients of the 2013 Minnesota Futures grants.
 This year’s winning projects focus on new cancer treatments.

 Modeled after the National Academies Keck Futures Initiative, the Minnesota Futures program supports extraordinary research by nurturing interdisciplinary ideas.
 The goal is to develop new ideas to a point where they are competitive for external funding.
 The award covers expenses of up to $250,000 over two years and is supported by technology commercialization revenue.

 Since 2008, the grant has supported research by faculty who go on to win substantial grants and whose innovations reach the market to potentially improve the lives of millions.
 Just a few success stories of past recipients include:

 - Larry Wackett, biochemistry, received an NSF Partnerships for Innovation grant to study the environmental effects of hydraulic fracking.

 - Vipin Kumar, computer science and engineering, led a team studying global climate change funded by a $10 million NSF grant.

 - John Ohlfest, pediatrics and neurosurgery, was named a 2010 McKnight Land-Grant Professor for his work on brain cancer.